-Ys Book I & II is by far the most captivating, awe-inspiring, involving video game I have ever played.
-And since the effort is so special to me, I decided to do something different with this piece: I've noted the aspects of the adventure that have proven to be indelible elements of my recollections of it.
+Ys Book I & II, a thrilling two-chapter action-RPG featuring fast-paced bump-and-run combat, is by far the most captivating, awe-inspiring, involving video game I have ever played.
+And since the title is so special to me, I decided to do something different with this piece: I've noted the aspects of the adventure that have proven to be indelible elements of my recollections of it.
 Some of them are goofy little happenings, while others are unquestionably among the most dramatic scenes in Turbo history.
 So here we have IvaNEC's list of the most memorable moments from the greatest game available for the system:

 I must start off with the duo of opening cinemas.
 The first one lays intriguing groundwork for the proceedings and is accompanied by enthralling audio that segues perfectly into the brilliant title-screen number.
 The second impresses to an extreme with its rockin' rendition of Adol's stirring theme and the stylish way it augments awesome imagery with cast-member names, making the affair seem like a grand production right off the bat.
 I always tell people to return to this cinema after they've completed the game so that they can connect names and plot points with the artwork.
 I particularly love the image of Lair playing her harmonica in the rain.